fxboxed/eugo/content/europe/adventure/hiking/_index.md

 ### Villingardalsfjall Peak in Faroe Islands

 Okay, picture this: you're standing on top of the world, surrounded by dramatic cliffs, endless ocean views, and the kind of raw, untouched beauty that just takes your breath away.
 That's Villingardalsfjall Peak. **This is the highest mountain in the Faroe Islands**, and the hike to the summit is an experience you won't soon forget.
 It's not just a hike; it's an immersion into a landscape that feels like another planet.
 Be prepared for unpredictable weather, but trust me, the views are worth it.
 It's a remote hike, so make sure you're prepared with the right gear and navigation skills.
-You can [explore six hidden gem natural parks](https://www.forbes.com/sites/jaredranahan/2025/03/03/6-hidden-gem-natural-parks-to-explore-across-europe/) here.
+You can explore six hidden gem natural parks.

 ### Samaria Gorge in Greece